Redbone (band): History

-According to Pat Vegas, Jimi Hendrix, himself part Cherokee, inspired the musicians to form an all-Native American rock group.
-(Hendrix himself stated that Lolly Vegas was his favorite guitarist and biggest influence in music).
-They signed as the band 'Redbone' to Epic Records in 1969.
-The band then consisted of Pat Vegas, Lolly Vegas, Peter DePoe and Robert Anthony Avila, a Yaqui-Mexican American, better known by his stage name Tony Bellamy.
+According to Pat Vegas, Jimi Hendrix inspired the musicians to form an all-Native American rock group.
+They signed as 'Redbone' to Epic Records in 1969.
+The band consisted of Pat Vegas, Lolly Vegas, Peter DePoe (Siletz) and Robert Anthony Avila, a Yaqui-Mexican American, better known by his stage name Tony Bellamy.
 Their debut album Redbone was released in 1970.

 Redbone played primarily rock music with R&B, Cajun, blue-eyed soul, funk, country, tribal, and Latin roots.
 Their first world commercial success came with the single "The Witch Queen of New Orleans" (from Message from a Drum) that peaked at No. 21 on the Billboard Hot 100, and followed by the single "Maggie" from their second album, Potlatch.
 "Come and Get Your Love" followed as a big No. 5 hit for Redbone and remained on the chart for 24 weeks being certified gold by the R.I.A.A. on April 22, 1974.
 Redbone was also the opening act introducing the first Earth Day to the world in Philadelphia along with Senator Edmund Muskie.
 Their opening song was "Chant 13th Hour" from the Potlatch album.

 Redbone's music was characterized by the Leslie rotating speaker effect that Lolly Vegas used for his electric guitar amplifier and a "King Kong" style of drumming developed by drummer Peter DePoe.
 This Leslie effect was developed while rehearsing at Dress Revue Sound Studios in Hollywood, California in the early 1970s.

 The first self-titled album by Redbone was released as a double album in North America.
 In Europe, it was released both as a double (EPC 67242) and as a single album (BN 26280) on the Epic label.

 Their third album, Message from a Drum, was released in Europe (except Spain) with the title The Witch Queen of New Orleans and a different cover than the one released in the U.S. and Canada.